What to Do and See in Mialet

 Wood covered well surrounded by red roses

-The beautiful church of Our Lady Mount Carmel/Notre-Dame-du-Scapulaire was built in the 12th-century church in the Romanesque style and stands in the square of the same name.
-The bell tower is the oldest section and may well have been part of the original village walls.
-Inside is the gilded statue of Saint Roch, the village protector and of epidemics, especially the plague!
-Outside is a beautiful old flat Dolman that allows coffins to be placed on it while waiting to enter the church.
+• Our Lady of Mount Carmel/Notre-Dame-du-Scapulaire: This beautiful church, built in the 12th century in the Romanesque style, stands in the square of the same name.
+The bell tower is the oldest section and may have been part of the original village walls.
+Inside, admire the gilded statue of Saint Roch, the village protector against epidemics, especially the plague!
+Outside is a lovely old flat Dolman - historically used to hold coffins while waiting to enter the church.

 Contact Us

-Post Office - For stamps, parcels and also fishing licences.
+Post Office: For stamps, parcels and fishing licences.

 Check Availability